 Considering travel nursing assignments in Delaware?
-Whether you already hold a multistate nursing license with the Nurse Licensure Compact or need to get your Delaware nurse license by endorsement, the team at American Mobile can help make your dreams a reality.
+Whether you already hold a multistate nursing license with the Nurse Licensure Compact or need to get your Delaware nurse license by endorsement, we've compiled some great information to get you started.

 Did you know?
 Delaware was the first of the original 13 colonies to ratify the U.S. Constitution, earning the name “The First State.”
 This small, Mid-Atlantic state is still a standout, with a charm all its own.
 It offers travel nurses access to miles of pristine seashore, plus iconic lighthouses, grand mansions, historic sites, and scenic towns and villages.
 The state’s central location also puts travelers within a short drive of Washington, DC, New York City, and numerous New England, Mid-Atlantic and Southern treasures that can be explored.